Donate

 A status offense is a noncriminal act that violated the law because of a young person’s status as a minor.
 Status offenses include truancy, incorrigibility, running away from home, and curfew violations.

 Data on youth held in adult prison are reported below.
-Annual commitments in the juvenile system for status offenses and for violations of probation are not available.
+Annual commitments in the juvenile system for status offenses and for violations of probation are not available as part of the underlying dataset.

-Alabama, Alaska, California, Colorado, Delaware, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Maine, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, West Virginia, Wisconsin, and Wyoming.
+States with no youth in their adult prisons are: Alaska, California, Delaware, Hawaii, Idaho, Illinois, Kentucky, Maine, Massachusetts, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.

 A status offense is a noncriminal act that violated the law because of a young person’s status as a minor.
 Status offenses include truancy, incorrigibility, running away from home, and curfew violations.

 Data on youth held in adult prison are reported below.
-Annual commitments in the juvenile system for status offenses and for violations of probation are not available.
+Annual commitments in the juvenile system for status offenses and for violations of probation are not available as part of the underlying dataset.

-Alabama, Alaska, California, Colorado, Delaware, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Maine, Massachusetts, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, West Virginia, Wisconsin, and Wyoming.
+States with no youth in their adult prisons are: Alaska, California, Delaware, Hawaii, Idaho, Illinois, Kentucky, Maine, Massachusetts, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.

 Related Topics